neo4j/graphql/docs/rfcs/rfc-040-relay-first-api.md

 }
 ```

-> If there is a single index, the index field could be made optional ignored
+> If there is a single index, the index field could be made optional

 This approach allows the possibility of having nested fulltext: